Iqwit/Iqwit/README.md

 # Felix
 Mrrrp :3 meeeowwwwwww

-Programmer and linux nerd, beginner ricer.
+Programmer and linux fan, beginner ricer.

 <!---
 Iqwit/Iqwit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.